rdf_core 0.9.3

 RDF Core #

-A type-safe, and extensible Dart library for representing and manipulating RDF data without any further dependencies.
+A type-safe and extensible Dart library for representing and manipulating RDF data without additional dependencies (except for logging).

 Core of a whole family of projects #